After reading this guide, you will:

 No dedicated target-KB size mode

 XnConvert, from the XnView family, is the pick when you work across several operating systems and want the deepest batch toolbox.
-It chains 80+ actions, reads over 500 input formats, and exports to around 70, with reusable presets and multithreading.
-The cost of that power is a learning curve.
-The action-chain interface is not intuitive for a one-off resize, and its canvas controls will not scale width and height independently by percentage.
+It chains many actions, reads over 500 input formats, and exports to around 70, with reusable presets and multithreading.
 The vendor page is xnview.com.

 Pros: